The Future of 5G – Overcoming the hurdles of 5G rollout

-What we’re seeing is that security tools needs to be central to 5G rollout due to the demands of scale, latency and compute and that legislation needs to be a vehicle for improving security and integrity of data as well as enable the innovation and economic growth that 5G will bring.’
+What we’re seeing is that security tools need to be central to 5G rollout due to the demands of scale, latency and compute and that legislation needs to be a vehicle for improving security and integrity of data as well as enable the innovation and economic growth that 5G will bring.’

-It is clear that there is a long way to go before the UK is ready to rollout 5G technology, but with these challenges comes a wealth of opportunity for the UK to advance technology and optimise infrastructures to cope with the demands that 5G will place on them.
+It is clear that there is a long way to go before the UK is ready to rollout 5G technology, but with these security challenges comes a wealth of opportunity for the UK to advance technology and optimise infrastructures to cope with the demands that 5G will place on them.

 You can read the full report ‘Future of 5G’ here.

 To carry on the conversation or find out more about our views on 5G technology, please contact us